 The first word that come to mind when considering director Kelly Reichardt’s splendid new frontier drama First Cow is nice.
 It is a gentle, unhurried story about a pair of mostly decent people whose loftiest ambition is to carve out a modestly comfortable niche for themselves by touting life’s simple pleasures.
 This makes First Cow something of an outlier in Reichardt’s work.
 Even in the filmmaker’s more superficially placid films, an exhausting angst is always roiling beneath the surface, whether it concerns morality, relationships, or sheer physical survival.
 Although Reichardt’s arthouse breakout Old Joy (2006) has some similarities with First Cow – both films consider a male friendship against the backdrop of the lush Oregon wilderness – the director’s latest is a much warmer and sweeter work.
 Indeed, protagonists “Cookie” Figowitz (John Magaro) and King Lu (Orion Lee) might be a first in Reichardt’s filmography: two men whose bond is close, strong, and soothingly uncomplicated.

 This isn’t to say that First Cow is completely free of conflict.
 In fact, the feature begins with a macabre discovery that looms like a shadow over everything that follows.
 In the present day, a woman (Alia Shawkat) and her dog stumble on a pair of skeletons buried in a shallow grave along the Snake River.
 The film then flashes back to 1820, where Cookie wanders the damp, dawn-kissed forests of (pre-statehood) Oregon in search of mushrooms.
 Currently employed as the cook for a party of hungry, hot-headed fur trappers, the soft-spoken, mild-mannered Cookie would rather meander through the ferns in solitude than endure the teasing and threats from his churlish campmates.
 It’s on one of his regular searches for food that he first encounters King Lu, a well-traveled Chinese immigrant on the run from vengeful Russians after having killed one of their number in self-defense.
-Being a hopelessly kind-hearted soul, Cookie offers King Lu fresh clothes and a share of his meager rations, and eventually conceals the fugitive in the party's gear when they resume their journey to a nearby trading post.
+Being a hopelessly kind-hearted soul, Cookie offers King Lu fresh clothes and a share of his meager rations, and then conceals the fugitive in the party's gear when they resume their journey to a nearby trading post.